ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d3 - a - React - State hook and events.md

 > "State is similar to props, but it is private and fully controlled by the component."

-- Things to keep in mind:
-  - ~~state is an object~~
-  - state can change overtime
+- State:
-  - state "lives" in the component and belongs to the component itself (props come from outside)
+  - Store information that belongs to a component
+  - Can change over time
-  - changes in state can affect component rendering and what the component displays
+  - We want to reflect the changes in the UI (JSX)

 - Function vs Class components